 Spiros researched and taught in Greece and China, and at the University of New Brunswick as well as York University, where he has received the Merit Award for nine consecutive years, and was most recently Chair of the Department of Earth and Space Science and Engineering.
 A widely respected educator and innovative administrator, he has designed entire curriculums which utilize the most cutting-edge technology and learning environments.
 He is responsible for the new graduate school model, ensuring that truly groundbreaking work is done at Lassonde.

-Spiros’ own research concerns the Earth’s dynamics, globally and locally, seen through the lens of geodetic techniques.
+A former President of the Canadian Geophysical Union, Spiros’ own research concerns the Earth’s dynamics, globally and locally, seen through the lens of geodetic techniques.
 For a project supported by NSERC and the GEOIDE National Centre of Excellence, he is determining the glacial isostatic adjustment signature from 50 years of terrestrial gravity observations in Canada and GRACE gravity mission level-2 data.